gatherhub/peercom/scripts/Readme.md

   }
 ```

-NOTE: here is a list of properties, event callbacks, and methods of WMC,
+**NOTE**: here is a list of properties, event callbacks, and methods of WMC,

 - WMC Properties:
   * id - Unique WMC id and key of PeerCom.medchans